Zakkkk/mana/readme.md

     - changes the rule `d*` to output `da`
 - `rulesnuke layout`
     - removes all rules
+- `copy layout newname`
+    - creates a copy of a new layout

 ## Corpora
 To see all available corpora run the command `corpora`.